AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 **Conversions appear lower than expected**

 If the report run date is fewer than 30 days after the end of the date range, conversions within the attribution window may not yet have been captured.
-Create a new report with a run date at least 30 days after the date range ends.
+[Create a new report](#create-report) with a run date at least 30 days after the date range ends.

 ## Next steps {#next-steps}

 Once you have reviewed your report, use the results to assess your campaign's delivery and, if you included attribution, its effectiveness in driving conversions.
 To evaluate different campaigns or time periods, create additional reports within the same project.
+For an overview of all available [!DNL AMC] collaboration capabilities, refer to the [Amazon Marketing Cloud](./amc.md) guide.
 For broader guidance on interpreting campaign performance metrics in Collaboration, refer to the [measure performance](../measure.md) guide.